react-bootcamp/react-101/instructions/1-your-first-component.md

 }
 ```

-and we want the component to look like
+and we want the component to look like the following HTML snippet

 ```html
 <div class="card horizontal">